time-machine/SQLDataAccessDemo/README.md

-## Setup
+## Prerequisite
-Run `CreateSampleDB.sql` to create the `Sample` database and its relevant stored procedures
+Run `FormUI/CreateSampleDB.sql` to create the `Sample` database and its relevant stored procedures